EuVECA - VC fund regulation

 To address this problem, European legislators adopted the European Venture Capital Fund (EuVECA) Regulation, which allows venture capitalists to market their funds to investors across the EU through a voluntary EU-wide passport without having to meet all of the demands of the AIFM Directive.
 The EuVECA Regulation entered into force in 2013.

-As part of its drive to improve the functioning of Europe’s capital markets and to develop alternative sources of finance for SMEs, including venture capital, in July 2016 the European Commission announced amendments to the EuVECA Regulation to encourage more fund managers to establish funds under this regime.
+As part of its drive to improve the functioning of Europe’s capital markets and to develop alternative sources of finance for SMEs, including venture capital, amendments to the EuVECA Regulation to encourage more fund managers to establish funds under this regime were proposed by the Commission and approved by the Council and European Parliament.

-The revised EuVECA Regulation contains several helpful changes that address issues raised by Invest Europe members.
+EuVECA II, of application since 1st March 2018, contains several helpful changes that address issues raised by Invest Europe members.
 These include greater flexibility on eligible investments, a reduction in cost by limiting the impact of host fees and charges and an enlarged scope for the regime.

 Invest Europe position